Houston Legal Malpractice Lawyers

 As in any other personal injury case, if you have a potential legal malpractice claim, it is important that you not deal with an insurance company representative yourself.
 The insurance company will likely work to reduce the amount of compensation you are entitled to receive due tot he lawyer’s mistakes.

-If you feel that a lawyer has been negligent in handling your litigation, car accident claim or other transaction, contact the legal malpractice lawyers at Michael P. Fleming & Associates, P.C. today.
+If you feel that a lawyer has been negligent in handling your litigation, car accident claim or other transaction, contact the legal malpractice and personal injury lawyers at Michael P. Fleming & Associates, P.C. today.